Your tankless water heater might have come with instructions, carefully follow and/or review them.

 - No rust or corrosion of your water heater!

-California Plumbing San Diego can help you with all your water heater needs, so call us today and we can answer any questions you might have!
+California Plumbing SD can help you with all your water heater needs, so call us today and we can answer any questions you might have!